October 1-3 2019 | HI NYC | #StudyAbroadBecause

 Setting the framework for the day’s conversation, this panel features leaders in travel and cultural exchange sharing the latest trends, challenges and opportunities within the greater travel economy.
 Learn valuable insights about USA and global travel markets, how youth travelers are leading the way, and the influence of the cultural exchange segment, empowering you to inspire the next generation of global citizens.

 Amelia Dietrich, Forum on Education Abroad

 Let’s talk data.
 How does study abroad impact employability?
 What about language skills?
 Does it really give you an edge, statistically speaking?
-As the standards-setter best practices agency for all things study abroad, The Forum on Education Abroad also conducts and publishes in-depth research on the long-term effects of international education for both individuals and employers.
+As the standards-setter for all things study abroad, The Forum on Education Abroad also conducts and publishes in-depth research on the long-term effects of international education.
 Hear what the latest findings have to say and why the Summit’s purpose has never been more relevant.